-Dr. Samuel Odom currently serves as interim President of the CRISP Board of Directors.
+Dr. Samuel Odom is President of the CRISP Board of Directors.
 He is an Adjunct Professor at Tulane University School of Social Work and a former professor in the Millie M. Charles School of Social Work on the campus of Southern University at New Orleans where he served as Faculty Senator and Faculty Senate Secretary.
 A native of Brewton, Alabama, he joined the United States Army in 1986 as a Forward Observer, Field Artilleryman, later becoming a Logistician and ultimately earning an Army ROTC Commission as a Medical Service Officer where he worked in Behavioral Health for more than ten years.
 Dr. Odom served as a Company Commander for the 377th Theater Sustainment Command.
 Dr. Odom is a US Army Combat Veteran of Operation Enduring Freedom /Operation Iraqi Freedom.
 Dr. Odom served 24 in the United States Army with deployments in Southwest Asia and was awarded the National Defense Service Medal, Army Commendation Medal, Expert Field Medical Badge, Global War on Terrorism, Army Achievement Medal with Two Oak-leaf Clusters and several other awards.
 He earned a BA degree in Philosophy at Dillard University, a Master of Social Work degree at Southern University at New Orleans and he earned a PhD in Counseling at the Harold Abel School of Social and Behavioral Sciences at the Capella University.
 Dr. Odom is currently or has held memberships in the Southern Christian Leadership Conference (SCLC), National Association of Social Workers, Council on Social Work Education, Academy of Certified Social Workers, American Psychoanalytic Association, Association of Military Surgeons United States (Life Member), American Philosophical Association and Prince Hall Free and Accepted Masons.
 He is a member of the American Red Cross Regional Board of Directors (New Orleans).
 He served on the ABO Board for the City of New Orleans.
 Dr. Odom is a Life Member of Kappa Alpha Psi Fraternity, Inc. where served as a board member of the Southwestern Province (Arkansas, Louisiana, Mississippi, New Mexico and Texas).
 He is currently the C. Rodger Wilson Leadership Conference National Chairman for Kappa Alpha Psi Fraternity, Inc.

-James E. Craigen, Sr. serves as interim Treasurer for the CRISP Board of Directors and is an Associate Professor Emeritus at Howard University School of Social Work who served on the faculty for nearly four decades.
+James E. Craigen, Sr. is the Treasurer for the CRISP Board of Directors and an Associate Professor Emeritus at Howard University School of Social Work who served on the faculty for nearly four decades.
 He most recently served as Chair of the Macro Practice Sequence where he was responsible for teaching community organization, social policy, and human services management courses.
 His area of specialization is family and child welfare.
 He has been Chair of the Baltimore City Commission on Social Service since 1997 and is the former Co-Chair of the Health Families/Thriving Communities Coalition of Washington, DC.
 He also was a founding member of the District of Columbia Health and Human Services Coalition.
 Craigen holds memberships in several professional organizations including: the Council on Social Work Education, National Association of Black Social Workers, and the Association of Community Organizations and Social Administration (ACOSA).
 He has been the recipient of the Winning in Excellence Award in Teaching, the Alpha Phi Alpha Award for Outstanding Contribution to the Field of Teaching, and has served as the Public Member of the Foreign Service Selection Board, Department of State.
 James Craigen received his B.A. degree in Sociology from Morris Brown College, and his M.S.W. degree from Atlanta University School of Social Work.
 He also did post-graduate study and served on the faculty at the University of Chicago.

 Cheryl Aguilar, LICSW, LCSW-C is the founding director of the Hope Center for Wellness where she serves as lead therapist, trainer and clinical supervisor, focusing working with youth, young adults, adults and families.
 A licensed clinical social worker, Cheryl has been working with DC area residents since 2006.
 She has held roles as communicator, facilitator, advocate, case manager and currently as mental health therapist.
 Prior to launching Hope Center for Wellness, LLC in 2017, she served as bilingual mental health therapist at La Clinica del Pueblo, where she became the organization’s first TeleMental Health Therapist to expand mental health access to Latinos through video.
 She has also worked for other direct services organizations and agencies including the Latin American Youth Center and Maryland Multicultural Youth Centers, where she served as program coordinator and Prince George’s County Health Department, where she served as bilingual counselor.
 Cheryl volunteers with the Latino Social Workers Organization (LSWO) and serves as appointed committee member of the National Association of Social Workers (NASW) Mental Health Specialty Practice Section.
 Cheryl founded and co-leads Social Workers United for Immigration, a DC based group of social workers committed to the well-being and the advancement of immigrants and immigrant rights.
 She was recentlyselected by Social Work Today magazine as one of 10 dedicated and deserving social workers making extraordinary impact across the country.
 Before embarking in the social work profession, Cheryl worked in the journalism and public relations fields for over a decade.
 She earned a B.A. degree in journalism and political science from Rutgers University in 2003 and obtained her M.S.W. from The Catholic University of America in 2014.